 The Recreation Management Plan would describe the types, management, maintenance and monitoring activities on all Project recreation lands and areas.
-Development of the Recreation Management Plan would be coordinated with Colusa and Glenn counties and the local police, fire, and emergency response entities and organizations to ensure appropriate emergency response resources are available to respond to recreation emergencies.
-The Recreation Management Plan would be completed at least one year prior to the opening of Project recreational facilities.
+Development of the Recreation Management Plan would be coordinated with the Counties of Colusa and Glenn and the local police, fire, and emergency response entities and organizations.
+The Recreation Management Plan would be completed at least 1 year prior to the opening of Project recreational facilities.
+Appendix 2D identifies the purpose, outcomes, content, and timing of the Recreation Management Plan.

-Initial Reservoir Fill Plan
+Initial Sites Reservoir Fill Plan

-The Initial Reservoir Fill Plan would describe the monitoring program for Sites and Golden Gate Dams along with the saddle dams, saddle dikes, and areas around the reservoir that would be implemented during the initial filling of Sites Reservoir.
-The Initial Reservoir Fill Plan would be completed as part of the DSOD approval process and would be completed at least one year prior to beginning to fill Sites Reservoir.
+The Initial Reservoir Fill Plan would describe the monitoring program for Sites and Golden Gate Dams, saddle dams, saddle dikes, and areas around the reservoir that would be implemented during the initial filling of Sites Reservoir.
+The Initial Reservoir Fill Plan would be prepared as part of the DSOD approval process and would be completed at least 1 year prior to beginning to fill Sites Reservoir.
+Appendix 2D identifies the purpose, outcomes, content, and timing of the Initial Sites Reservoir Fill Plan.